-A classification system of back pain disorder has been proposed by O’Sullivan (2005) to broadly categorize chronic back pain disorder.
-The classification indicates the possible mechanism of pain and hence a targeted approach in its treatment.
+To broadly categorize chronic back pain disorder, a classification system of back pain disorder was proposed by O’Sullivan (2005).
+The classification indicates the possible mechanism of pain, and hence a targeted approach in its treatment.

 Most of the CLBP patients we see in clinical practice belong to the non-specific low back pain subgroup with peripherally mediated pain.
 Within this subgroup, there are 2 types of impairment disorders 1) Control impairment disorder and 2) Movement impairment disorder.

 1. Control Impairment Disorder

 In this subgroup, it is primarily a peripheral nervous system disorder resulting from a loss of functional control of a spinal segment in one or more directions.
 The loss of motor control can be in flexion, extension, lateral shift or multi-direction.
 In this newsletter, we will discuss the flexion pattern.

 In the flexion pattern, the pain disorder is a result of a loss of motor control of the lumbar segment into flexion.
 This is associated with a loss of control of the segmental lumbar lordosis.
 This presentation:

 - is found in men more often than in women

 - have a history of flexion injury and repetitive strain

 - pain is a result of flexion/rotational activities and postures